International Computers Limited: Fujitsu Siemens

 Following the acquisition of Nokia Data in 1991, personal computers and servers were marketed under the ICL brand.
 This changed when Fujitsu Siemens Computers was formed in 1999 as a joint venture between Fujitsu and Siemens.
 The joint venture absorbed all ICL's hardware business with the exception of VME mainframes, and all the business of Siemens Nixdorf with the exception of its banking and retail systems.
 Fujitsu Siemens was merged back into Fujitsu in 2009.

 PC Interworks Ltd

 PC Interworks was incorporated in October 1995.
 It was created as a sales company, selling personal computer and other IT equipment to the employees of large organisations.
 The company, which evolved from a concept developed within ICL, began business with a contract from ICL to provide computer related products to its staff, as a part of its Employee Benefit Programme.
 PC Interworks was subsequently absorbed by International Computer Logistics Limited.

 Transfer of ICL trademark to International Computer Logistics

-International Computer Logistics, a British company specializing in IT repair and data recovery, secured the intellectual property rights to the ICL brand in 2014.
+International Computer Logistics, a British company specialising in IT repair and data recovery, secured the intellectual property rights to the ICL brand in 2014.
 It is based in Kidsgrove, North Staffordshire and was formed in 2012.